Lookahead-Based Labeling for Learning an Improved ADP Policy

 1. Reconstruct the exact state \(S_t\) used in the baseline.

-2. Build the identical candidate set \(\mathcal{C}_t\) that the driver would see in the next 15 minutes (same company, WAV rules, radius expansion: 1 mi → 3 mi → 5 mi → +2 mi every 2 min).
+2. Build the identical candidate set \(\mathcal{C}_t\) that the driver would see in the next 15 minutes (same license, WAV rules, and discrete radius expansion).

 Loading packages and boards